Mohamad-Za/BurgerOrder/Readme.md

-# Burger Order Application - Docker Setup

 ## Project Overview

-This is a multi-container Node.js application built for ordering burgers with two main views: the Kitchen view (`kitchen.js`) and the Menu view (`menu.js`).
-The application uses MariaDB as the database.
-Docker is used to containerize the app and the database for easy setup across different environments.
+This is a multi-container Node.js application designed for ordering burgers, featuring two main views: the Kitchen view (`kitchen.js`) and the Menu view (`menu.js`).
+The application uses MariaDB as the database, with Docker containerizing the app and database for easy setup in various environments.

 ## Prerequisites

-Make sure you have the following installed:
+Ensure you have the following installed:

 - [Docker](https://www.docker.com/get-started)
 - [Docker Compose](https://docs.docker.com/compose/install/)
-- [Node.js](https://nodejs.org/) (for running the app outside Docker, optional)
+- [Node.js](https://nodejs.org/) (optional, if running the app outside Docker)

 ## Getting Started with Docker